samuelemarro/gr13-vite-joint-account/README.md

  - Transfer tokens
  - Add or remove members
  - Change the vote threshold
-- Create a static contract (members cannot be added or removed, threshold cannot be changed)
+- Create a static account (members cannot be added or removed, threshold cannot be changed)
+- Create a member-only deposit account (only members can deposit)
 - Cancel and re-vote as many times as you want
 - Cancel entire proposals
 - Getters for UIs